white-label-development/umbraco-fun/README.md

 ## snippets - mostly regarding data access, pulled from Umraco.TV

+IPublishedContent is the standard model used for all published content.

 ```
 var rootNodes = Umbraco.TypedContentAtRoot();
 var homeNodeById = rootNodes.First(x => x.Id == 1077); //by node id